-In March 2020, a number of departments have diverted their resources in order to respond to the set-up of the emergency temporary register(s).
-We are currently in discussion with the Department of Health and Social Care in regards to the reimbursement of the direct cost of £255k that resulted from the temporary register(s).
-At time of writing, this grant is yet to be approved.
+In March 2020, a number of departments diverted their resources in order to respond to the setting-up of the emergency temporary register(s).
+We are currently in discussion with the Department of Health and Social Care with regards to the reimbursement of the direct cost of £255k that resulted from the temporary register(s).
+As at 1 September 2020, this grant is yet to be approved.

-Covid-19 has impacted on our activities, we had to cancel a number of pre-booked hearings and events and quickly adapt to a new way of working.
-While working remotely, we have made savings around premise costs, but incurred additional cost to increase capacity of our IT servers and to ensure the office is compliant with relevant health and safety regulations before staff can phase their return.
+Covid-19 has impacted on our activities; we had to cancel a number of pre-booked hearings and events and quickly adapt to a new way of working.
+While working remotely, we have made savings on premise costs, but incurred additional costs to increase capacity of our IT servers and to ensure the office is compliant with relevant health and safety regulations before staff can phase their return.

-We are exploring into new and innovative ways of working such as conducting FtP hearings and education visits virtually; improving telephony capabilities and introducing electronic bundles.
+We have undertaken new and innovative ways of working such as conducting FtP hearings and education visits virtually; improving telephone capabilities and introducing electronic bundles and a secure portal for sharing of case documentation with partners for the preparation of Investigating Committee Panel meetings and FtP hearings.
 Although there are initial investments for this work, they will create new dimensions to the service we offer and ensure new agile ways of working.

-Due to the Covid-19 pandemic, the Council has decided to postpone the implementation of proposed fee increase having recognised the extraordinary pressure many of our registrant faced.
-Although impact of the delay is relatively small in the 2019-20 financial year, due to the 2 year renewal cycles, HCPC will not realise the full benefit of the fee rise until 2-3 years later.
-For example delaying fee increase from 1 September 2020 to 1 January 2021 could result in £390k reduction in income in the next 3 years.
+Due to the Covid-19 pandemic, the Council has decided to postpone the implementation of a revised fee proposal, having recognised the extraordinary pressure many of our registrants face.
+Although impact of the delay is relatively small in the 2019-20 financial year, due to the 2 year renewal cycles, HCPC will not realise the full benefit of the fee rise until 2-3 years after.
+For example delaying fee increase from 1 September 2020 to 1 January 2021 could result in a £390k reduction in income in the next 3 years.